gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    protection.
 However, the combination of SCTP-AUTH's protection of DATA or I-DATA chunks and SCTP user message handling will prevent third party attempts to inject or replay SCTP packets resulting in impact on the received protected user message.
-In fact this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering, duplication and removal of the DTLS records within each protected user message.
+In fact, this document's solution is dependent on SCTP-AUTH and SCTP to prevent reordering, duplication, and removal of the DTLS records within each protected user message.
 This includes detection of changes to what DTLS records start and end the SCTP user message, and removal of DTLS records before an increment to the epoch.
 Without SCTP-AUTH,